A User-driven Design Framework for Robotaxi: METHOD

 \subsubsection{Autoethnographic data analysis}

 Our primary data for analysis consisted of the researchers’ autoethnographic diaries.
 Additional materials (e.g., screenshots and video recordings) were used mainly to support researchers’ recall of specific situations and experiential details.
-We still utilized an inductive thematic analysis \cite{braun2006using} for autoethnographic data.
+We also employed an inductive thematic analysis \cite{braun2006using} for autoethnographic data.
 The first author conducted open coding \cite{corbin2014basics} by reading and coding diary entries to generate initial codes.
 Because a codebook had already been developed from our prior interview study, the analytic focus was not on building an entirely new codebook, but on supplementing and validating the interview-derived codes.
-Specifically, supplementation involved identifying codes that were not mentioned by interview participants (e.g., customizing the vehicle’s rooftop light color via the app could signal personal ownership, thereby supplementing users’ sense of agency in Sec. \ref{PA-agency}), as well as elaborating on codes raised in interviews by adding situational nuances that participants had not articulated in depth (e.g., robotaxis providing explicit pricing rules to enhance price transparency in Sec. \ref{PA-transparency}).
-Validation focused on examining whether participants’ responses remained valid (e.g., some participants reported that heated seats were unavailable, whereas our autoethnography suggested that this feature has since been introduced on certain vehicles) and accurate (e.g., we identified misunderstandings in how participants interpreted system behaviors, such as assuming that the in-cabin camera is only used for calls and does not record in Sec. \ref{F-privacy}).
-We removed invalid codes.
-For codes reflecting misunderstandings, rather than directly correcting them, we treated them as meaningful perceptions, as they might reflect how robotaxi was perceived by the public.
-Subsequently, the second author examined these codes and critically reflected on how their experiences had been interpreted.
+Specifically, supplementation involved identifying codes that were not mentioned by interview participants (e.g., customizing the vehicle’s rooftop light color via the app could signal personal ownership, thereby supplementing users’ sense of agency in Sec. \ref{PA-agency}), as well as elaborating on codes raised in interviews by adding situational nuances that participants had not articulated in depth (e.g., robotaxis providing inadequate user education and support for handling emergency situations in Sec. \ref{PC-Emergency Concern}).
+Validation focused on examining whether participants’ responses remained valid (e.g., some participants reported that heated seats were unavailable, whereas our autoethnography suggested that this feature had since been introduced on certain vehicles) and accurate (e.g., we identified misunderstandings in how participants interpreted system behaviors, such as assuming that the in-cabin camera is only used for calls and does not record in Sec. \ref{F-privacy}).
+Invalid codes were removed.
+For codes reflecting misunderstandings, rather than directly correcting them, we treated them as meaningful perceptions, as they might reflect how robotaxis were perceived by the public.
+Subsequently, the second author examined these codes and critically reflected on how these experiences had been interpreted.
 Through iterative discussions over multiple meetings, the codes were progressively refined, followed by affinity diagramming \cite{muller2014curiosity} to integrate conceptually related codes based on the codebook in the interview study.
 Data collection ceased when no new themes emerged.